openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 in systemd, where target is also a type of supported unit.

-In a SysVinit-based system, services load sequentially (i.e. one by one) during and parallelization is not supported.
+In a SysVinit-based system, services load sequentially (i.e. one by one) during init and parallelization is not supported.
 With systemd, services start in parallel.
 Needless to say, the method can have an impact on system startup performance.